Guidance Counselor

 Guidance counselors can generally expect the following job duties:

-• Use career, aptitude, and achievement assessments to help clients learn more about their interests, skills, and abilities.
+- Use career, aptitude, and achievement assessments to help students or clients learn more about their interests, skills, and abilities.

 How Much Do Guidance Counselors Make?

-As of May 2022, California, Texas, and New York employed the most guidance counselors—also home to the largest school districts in the United States.
-California, Washington, and Massachusetts are the highest-paid states for guidance counselors.
+As of May 2023, California, New York, and Texas employed the most guidance counselors and are also home to the largest school districts in the United States.
+California, Washington, and Massachusetts are the states with the highest salaries for guidance counselors.

 Guidance Counselor Professional Associations & Resources